Home / Build Guides / Best $1,500 Gaming PC Build (2026)

 Why these parts

-A premium B650E board — PCIe 5.0 x16 GPU slot, PCIe 5.0 M.2 storage, excellent VRMs for overclocking or all-core boost headroom.
-WiFi 6E built in.
-Worth the premium over standard B650 at this build tier.
+Premium B650E board — PCIe 5.0 x16 GPU slot, PCIe 5.0 M.2, excellent VRMs, and WiFi 6E.
+The extra VRM headroom matters when the 9800X3D is running all-core boost.
+Worth the premium over standard B650 at this tier.

 One of the fastest PCIe 4.0 NVMe drives available.
-Game load times on this are genuinely instant.
-At 2TB you have room for a healthy game library without constant juggling.
+At 2TB you have room for a healthy game library.
+Game load times are genuinely instant.

-The RTX 5070 is Nvidia’s best value GPU in the 50-series.
-It performs meaningfully better than the previous-gen RTX 4070 and handles 1440p Ultra without breaking a sweat.
-At 4K with DLSS Quality mode, it delivers smooth frame rates in virtually every modern title.
-The 12GB VRAM is comfortable for 4K texture packs too.
+Nvidia’s best value GPU in the 50-series — handles 1440p Ultra without breaking a sweat and delivers smooth 4K with DLSS Quality mode in virtually every modern title.
+The 12GB VRAM is comfortable for 4K texture packs.
+The problem is availability: it’s frequently out of stock at MSRP and third-party sellers are pricing significantly above $599.

 850W with full modular cabling.
-Clean, reliable, enough headroom for a future GPU upgrade to the RTX 6070/7070 generation without PSU changes.
+Reliable, efficient, enough headroom for a future GPU upgrade to the RTX 6070/7070 generation without PSU changes.

 Performance expectations